Who we are

 Can I order ahead or place a bulk order?

 Yes!
 We’re happy to take pre-orders and bulk orders for our breads and pastries.
-Whether you need extra loaves of Japanese Milk Bread for the week, croissants for an event, or a larger order for your business, we can bake to order.
+Whether you need extra loaves of Japanese Milk Bread for the week, melonpan for an event, or a larger order for your business, we can bake to order.
 Please reach out through our [Contact Page], and we’ll work with you to confirm availability and pickup.

-Is your wheat Organic?
+Is your wheat organic?

 The wheat we use in our Japanese Milk Bread (and bakery) is certified USDA Organic, grown by Meadowlark Organics right here in Wisconsin.
 This means the grain is farmed without synthetic pesticides, herbicides, or fertilizers, and without genetically modified seeds.
 USDA Organic certification also ensures the farm follows strict standards that protect soil health, water quality, and long-term sustainability.
 In short — it’s cleaner for the land, and better for the bread.